PoisotLab/2015_ms_scisoftware/ms.md

 sufficiently covered, this should be enough to evaluate the robustness of the software.

-## Inform users of your test coverage
+## Inform users of the test coverage

 Test engines, when running, collect informations about which lines were tested, how often, and which lines were not.
 This is important information, since it